Attractive School System

 The 16 federal states Federal states Germany is a federal state.
 Both the central federal government and the 16 federal states have independent areas of jurisdiction.
 The government in Berlin is responsible for foreign policy, European policy, defense, justice, employment, social affairs, tax and health.
 The federal states are… Read more › are primarily responsible for the school system.
 This is why there are different school systems, curricula and types of schools across Germany.
 The Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany (KMK) guarantees the conformity or comparability of the education programmes and the qualifications awarded.

-In general, school attendance is compulsory for all children from the age of six for a nine-year period.
-At the same time early-years education and how it connects with primary schooling is a high-priority issue in education policy.
+In the 2023-2024 academic year, 11.2 million pupils attended the 40,000 or so general education and vocational schools, which employ 849,000 teachers.
+Roughly nine percent of pupils attend the country’s 5,800 or so general and vocational private schools.
+School attendance is compulsory for all children from the age of six for a nine-year period.
+At the same time, early-years education and how it connects with primary schooling is a high-priority issue in education policy.
 Around 20,000 whole-day schools now have a firm place in the education system.
-It is expected that studying at these schools will improve equality of opportunity, particularly for children from educationally deprived backgrounds.
+These schools are intended to improve equality of opportunity, particularly for children from educationally deprived backgrounds.

 Free schooling